tlswg/tls13-spec/draft-ietf-tls-tls13.md

 the amount of data in the message precisely matches one of these formats; if not, then it MUST send a fatal "decode_error" alert.

+Note that servers MUST accept and ignore any extensions they do not recognise.

 After sending the ClientHello message, the client waits for a ServerHello or HelloRetryRequest message.